bagnaram/bagnaram.github.io/_posts/2020-06-20-nix-enlightenment.md

 And you will want to configure Enlightenment from its default.
 There are small nuances of the desktop experience I didn't want to give up, and many nice tweaks to improve workflow.
-For example, I set up a series of keyboard shortcuts to switch desktops, and to move focused applications to verious desktops like in I3.
+For example, I set up a series of keyboard shortcuts to switch desktops, and to move focused applications to various desktops like in I3.

 Enlightenment theme icons took some work to get working.
 Using XDG icon themes